 You must be at least 16 years old and have a Saskatchewan driver’s licence to drive a car.
 To get a licence you must pass a driver’s exam and road test.
 To pass these exams you must be able to drive safely, understand traffic signs and know the rules of the road.
 Saskatchewan Government Insurance (SGI) is in charge of licensing in Saskatchewan.

 You need to book an appointment for driver exams.
-You can do this online, by visiting a motor licence issuer or by calling 1-800-667-5111 Monday to Friday between 8:00 am and 4:45 pm.
+You can do this online or by visiting a motor licence issuer.
 You must be 16 years old or older to take driver exams.
 However, if you are in high school and have taken driver education you can take the written exam at 15.

 If you pass the exam and a vision test, you will get a learner’s licence.
+You must get 80% on the exam to pass.
 This means you can practice driving with an experienced supervising driver.
 The supervisor must have a valid licence and must sit next to you.

 Before you can take the road test, you must practice with your learner’s licence for at least 9 months.
 You also need to take at least 6 hours of in-class instruction and 6 hours of in-car instruction from a certified driver instructor.
-Youth in High School can meet these requirements by taking Driver’s Education through their school.
-Otherwise you can find a certified driver instructor near you by using the search function on SGI’s site.
-Driver instructors will charge a fee for their services.
+Driver instructors will charge a fee for their services. in High School can meet these requirements by taking Driver’s Education through their school.

 During the test, you will drive your car with the exam officer in the passenger seat.
 You will be tested on things that are part of everyday driving.
 These things include changing lanes, parallel parking, stopping, turning, and obeying traffic signs and signals.